 - One sample contains "AAA-rated" euro area central government bonds, i.e. debt securities with the most favourable credit risk assessment.

-- The second dataset contains (AAA-rated and other) euro area central government bonds.
+- The second dataset contains all (including AAA-rated) euro area central government bonds.

 Disclaimer and limitation of liability